 Establish project timelines

 You and your project team will now be loaded with pertinent information on which you can build a successful plan.
-Key to this is having realistic timelines – rushing at this stage isn’t a good idea.
-You’d done all the groundwork, now you need to set out your timeline.
+The key to this is having realistic timelines – rushing at this stage isn't a good idea.
+You've done all the groundwork, now you need to set out your timeline.

 - When are you going to kick start your communications plans